reflectoring/reflectoring.github.io/content/blog/2023/2024-01-27-deserialize-with-jsoncreator.md

         assertEquals(20, restPage.getSize());
     }
 ````
-Now we see that the test runs successfully.
+Now, test runs successfully.

 ### Addressing Similar Scenarios
 Another scenario where we would need to follow a similar approach is when we use a Spring client such as `RestTemplate` to consume an API
 that returns a paged response.
-In such cases, we would need to use the `@JsonCreator` annotation as explained in the example above to help Jackson deserialize the response.
+In such a case, we can use the `@JsonCreator` annotation explained in the example above to help Jackson deserialize the response.

 ## Conclusion
-In this article, we took a closer look at how to make use of the `@JsonCreator` annotation with some examples.
+In this article, we took a closer look at how to make use of the `@JsonCreator` annotation including some examples.
 Also, we created a simple Spring Boot application that uses pagination to demo how this annotation comes handy during the deserialization process.